tedeh/jayson/README.md

 ##### Notes

 * Instead of using a replacer, it is possible to define a `toJSON` method for any JavaScript object.
-Unfortunately there is no corresponding method for reviving objects (how would that work?!), so the _reviver_ always has to be set up manually.
+Unfortunately there is no corresponding method for reviving objects (that would not work, obviously), so the _reviver_ always has to be set up manually.

 ### Forking

 It is possible (and _simple_) to create automatic forks with jayson using the node.js `child_process` core library.
 This might be used for expensive or blocking calculations and to provide some separation from the main server thread.

-The forking server class is available as `jayson.server.fork` and takes a file as the first option.
-This file will be require'd and should `module.exports` a
+The forking server class is available as `jayson.Server.Fork` and takes a file as the first option.
+This file will be require'd by jayson and should export any methods that are to be made available to clients.

 The main server in `examples/forking/server.js`